afeld/computing-in-context/pages/index.md

 - Be 90 minutes (or less)
 - Be closed-book

 If you pass, you'll be exempt from Computing in Context as a requirement and prerequisite.
-Instead, you'll choose three credits of other DSP course(s) in its place, and be able to go straight into more advanced classes.
+You'll choose three credits of other DSP course(s) in its place, and be able to go straight into more advanced classes.

 If you _don't_ pass, you'll need to take Computing in Context as normal.
 Your grade will be unaffected.